BEST Ginger Molasses Cookies (Soft & Chewy)

 (Note: please see the recipe card directly below for the complete written instructions.)

 - Combine the dry ingredients.
-Whisk together the flour, baking soda, cinnamon, cloves, ginger, and salt.
+Whisk the dry ingredients.
 The set aside.

 - Add in the wet ingredients.
-Add in the egg, molasses, and vanilla extract.
+Add in the egg, molasses, and vanilla essence.

 - Toss in the flour mixture.
 Empty the flour mixture into the bowl and mix until the flour dissolves and the cookie dough just combines.